-Accommodation is available, too.
-You can join a food tour, such as Gourmet Safaris or Taste Cultural Food Tours, and learn about Vietnamese food and culture, meet locals, shop for ingredients, and savour lunch.
-I Ate My Way Through’s tour explores the culinary treasures on a progressive lunch.
+If it's too overwhelming to explore on your own, join a food tour, such as Gourmet Safaris or Taste Cultural Food Tours, and learn about Vietnamese food and culture, meet locals, shop for ingredients, and savour lunch.
+I Ate My Way Through’s tour explores the area's culinary treasures on a progressive lunch.